polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/01 - Introduction.md

 To install a new module, simply click the _"+"_ button in your toolbar, on your Desktop, while you're logged in as _"root"_.
 This will allow you to either browse to a zip file on your local computer - Or use an URL to some zip file on the web, which will be automatically downloaded and installed for you.
-Below is a screenshot of the installation process.
+Below is a screenshot of the installation process, assuming you've just uploaded a zip file called _"hello.zip"_, but not yet chosen to install it.

 https://phosphorusfive.files.wordpress.com/2018/03/desktop-install-new-module-screenshot.png